g4eml/Langstone/README.md

 Tuning uses the mouse scrollwheel.
 The mouse left and right buttons select the tuning step.
 The centre button is used for the CW key.
 Mouse movement is not used.

-The intention is to eventually make use of the mouse hardware to make a proper tuning knob and panel controls.
+A mouse is used to provide the tuning input because it effectively hands the task of monitoring the tuning knob to a seperate processor (in the mouse).
+Rotary encoders can be tricky to handle reliably in linux.

+It is easy to modify a cheap mouse by disconnecting the existing switches and wiring the PCB to larger switches on the Langstone front panel.
+The scroll wheel can likewise be replaced with a panel mounted tuning knob.

 Microphone input and headphone output uses the USB audio device. (a couple of pounds on Ebay)